appacademy/Module-2-Resources/week-5/w5-review-guide/w5-study-guide.md

 ## Know when hash table collisions occur:

 -   A hash table collision occurs when the hashMod function returns the same index for two different given keys.
--   One of the ways of resolving a collision is by increasing the size of the hashtable (increase the size of the underlying array).
+-   One of the ways of resolving a collision is by increasing the size of the hash table (increase the size of the underlying array).
--   Probablity of a collision is (1 / buckets.length )
+-   Probability of a collision is (1 / buckets.length )
     -   Each slot (index) in the array is called a "bucket".
 -   **Load Factor** === the number of key/value pairs divided by the number of "buckets".
 -   Generally, most languages resize when the load factor === 0.7.
     -   This reduces the probability of collisions while minimizing wasted space.
--   Example of code used for dynamically resizing hashtables in javascript that can be added to top of insert() method:
+-   Example of code used for dynamically resizing hash tables in javascript that can be added to top of insert() method:

 ```js
 if (this.count / this.capacity > 0.7) {